Self-Care to Combat Anxiety

 • Model building

-• Cooking—trying new recipes (and if you are worried about eating too much, give some to your neighbors, they’ll love it).
+• Cooking—try new recipes (If you worry about eating too much, give some to your neighbors.
+They may love it).
 This can also be a wonderful way to connect and make more friends.

-• Attending church— including support groups they may offer
+• Attending church—includes support groups they may offer

-• Visiting coffee shops—many of the smaller ones may have books to read, games to play, and relaxing/enjoyable music to listen to.
+• Visiting coffee shops—many smaller ones have books to read, games to play, and relaxing music to enjoy.

-• Doing crossword puzzles—every so often, even I will grab a magazine with a puzzle in it and have at it.
+• Crossword puzzles—every so often, I’ll grab a magazine with a puzzle in it and have at it.

 • Drawing

-• Taking educational/hobby classes—each city around here puts out a monthly/quarterly little magazine with classes (some one-time, some maybe for a month or so) on anything from computers to cooking, sports, etc.
+• Educational/hobby classes—each city around here puts out a monthly/quarterly magazine with classes (some one-time, some maybe for a month or so) on anything from computers to cooking, sports, etc.

 • Gardening—either at home or at a local garden where volunteers come together to tend a garden and the food is donated to local families in need.

-• Seeing movies/concerts in the park—these neat activities tend to be free and widespread.
-It’s important to just get out sometimes, even if you are not interested as much in the particular band or movie.
+• Movies/concerts in the park—these neat activities are often free and widespread.
+It’s important to get out, even if you aren’t interested as much in the particular band or movie.

-Now, if you are “too busy” to make any of this happen, there is a major problem, and this is not going to help with your anxiety.
+If you feel too busy to make any of this happen, there is a major problem.
+Feeling too busy won’t relieve your anxiety.
 When it comes to lightening our angst, think lightening your load.
-We can certainly achieve this by closely examining all the responsibilities you currently have (and I’m not talking about just work or chores), as well as adding in more of the good stuff such as activities you truly want and enjoy doing.
+We can achieve this by examining all the responsibilities you currently have (and I’m not talking only about work or chores), as well as adding in more of the good stuff, such as activities you enjoy.

-When looking at your current responsibilities, get detailed.
-Write them all out.
-Things like running someone else’s errands, taking on more at work or with community or school groups, doing things in what you or others may think is in excess, and so forth, all count.
-Outline how much time these things take and be honest with yourself in doing this.
-Ask yourself, do I truly have to do all these things?
-Can I do them some of the time or maybe one less time to allow myself time for a little fun (maybe one of those activities you say you don’t have time for)?
-It does not even have to be that you create big chunks of time but rather even half an hour here and there.
+Get detailed when looking at your current responsibilities.
+Write them out.
+Things like running someone else’s errands, taking on more at work, with community, or school groups, doing things in what you or others may think is in excess, and so forth, all count.
+Outline how much time these things take—and be honest, asking yourself, “Do I truly have to do all these things?
+Can I do them some of the time or maybe one less time to allow myself time for a little fun (maybe one of those activities I claim I don’t have time for)?”
+You don’t even have to create big chunks of time, just half an hour here and there.
 Beware though.
 If you start making the time for yourself, you may hunger for it and want more.
 Not such a terrible thing, I say.
-Taking care of ourselves in this way helps bring anxiety levels down.
+Taking care of ourselves in this way helps bring down anxiety levels.

 One thing that I don’t think that I saw mentioned here is exercise.
 For me this is the very best self care that there is!